happybono/BusInfoSystem/README.md

 Modified variables to consistent with bus route numbers.

 #### August 29, 2020
-Fixed bug : When there is no bus, doesn't clear the variable "rcvbuf".
+Fixed bug : When there is "no buses in service", doesn't clear the variable "rcvbuf".
 </details>

 ## Specifications